jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-01.md

 The answer should be simple.
 But every way I work it, someone loses.

-If E + S = together → P intervenes → E loses everything
+If E + S = together → H intervenes → E loses everything

 If E - S = apart → E's future secure → S loses everything → E loses S

 There's no solution where we both win.

 Outside my window, Winnipeg is settling into real winter.
-The kind of cold that bites, that makes your breath visible, that turns the world sharp and brittle.
+The kind of cold that literally bites, that makes your breath visible in clouds, that turns the world sharp and brittle.
 November sliding into December.
-The trees are bare, the grass buried under snow, and everything feels like it's holding its breath waiting for something to break.
+The trees are bare skeletons, the grass buried under snow that squeaks when you walk on it, and everything feels like it's holding its breath, waiting for something to break.

 My phone buzzes.
-Ethan.

-**ETHAN:** You okay?
-Jordan said you left in a hurry.
+I already know who it is before I look.

+**ethan:** u ok? jordan said u left kinda fast

 My thumb hovers over the keyboard.
-Three weeks.
-That's all we have before his parents ship him off to Michigan, to some prep school where NHL scouts watch every practice and his father's plan for his life becomes inescapable.
+Five weeks.
+That's all we have before his parents ship him off to Michigan, to some prep school where NHL scouts watch every practice and his father's investment in his future becomes inescapable.

-Three weeks where I could be selfish.
-Where I could keep pretending we're just friends who look at each other too long, who text until 3 AM, who've memorized the way the other person breathes.
+Five weeks where I could be selfish.
+Where I could keep pretending we're just friends who can't stop looking at each other, who text until 3 AM about literally nothing, who've somehow memorized each other's breathing patterns.

-Or three weeks where I could do the right thing.
+Or five weeks where I could do the right thing.

+I type: **yeah just tired**

+Delete it.
+Too casual.

-I type: **I'm fine.
+**I'm fine.
 Just tired.
 Talk tomorrow?**

+Delete.
+Still wrong.

+Finally: **yeah im good. talk tmrw?**

 The dots appear immediately.
 Disappear.
 Appear again.

-**ETHAN:** Sure.
-Sleep well, Watson.
+My heart does this stupid stuttering thing.

+**ethan:** sure. sleep well watson

-I stare at that nickname—the one he's called me since we were nine and he decided I was Sherlock's better half.
+I stare at that nickname—the one he's called me since we were nine and decided I was Sherlock and he was my Watson, even though he insisted it should be the other way around.
 The one that used to mean we were partners in everything.

 The one I'm about to make mean nothing.

 I close my notebook, the equation unsolved, and turn off my light.
 But I don't sleep.
-I lie there in the dark, listening to winter wind against my window, and make the hardest decision of my life.
+I lie there in the dark, listening to winter wind rattling my window, and make the hardest decision of my life.

 Tomorrow, I start walking away.

----

 ## Monday Morning

-The thing about avoiding someone you see every day is that it requires constant vigilance.
+The thing about avoiding someone you see every day?
+It requires, like, constant vigilance.
 Ethan and I have synchronized schedules—AP Physics together, lunch with the same group, study sessions at Jordan's.
 We exist in overlapping orbits, planets circling the same sun.

 Changing that orbit requires force.
 Deliberate, painful force.

+Monday morning I take the long route to my locker, the one that goes past the gym and smells like old sneakers.
+I check my phone obsessively—someone already posted about the party Saturday night on their story, Maya's complaining about homework in the group chat, there's a TikTok about college apps that makes me want to throw my phone.

-Monday morning I take the long route to my locker, the one that avoids his hallway.
-I time my arrival to Physics so I slip in right as the bell rings, no chance for our usual pre-class conversation.
-I take a seat in the back instead of next to him.
+I time my arrival to Physics perfectly—slip in right as the bell rings, no chance for our usual pre-class conversation about whatever random thing we talked about until 2 AM.
+I take a seat in the back instead of our usual spot in the third row.

 He notices immediately.
 Of course he does.

 When Mr. Hendricks drones on about momentum and force vectors, Ethan keeps glancing back.
-I feel his eyes on me like a physical weight, but I don't look up.
-I focus on my notes with laser precision, writing down every word like it's the most important lecture I've ever attended.
+I can feel his eyes like actual weight, but I don't look up.
+I focus on my notes with laser precision, writing down every word like this is the most important lecture I've ever attended.
+My handwriting gets progressively worse as my hand cramps.

 My phone vibrates in my pocket.
 Once, twice, three times.

 I don't check it.

 After class, I'm the first one out the door, mumbling something about needing to talk to Coach Martinez about badminton practice.
-It's not even a lie—I do need to talk to her.
-Just not right this second.
+It's not even a lie—I do need to talk to her about regionals in January.
+Just not, like, right this second.

 But it gets me out of the hallway before Ethan can catch up.

-At lunch, I sit between Maya and Jordan, putting them between me and the empty chair that's always been Ethan's.
-When he arrives, tray in hand, that confused-hurt look still on his face, I'm deep in conversation with Maya about our upcoming match against St. Paul's.
+At lunch, I sit between Maya and Jordan, putting them as human shields between me and the empty chair that's always been Ethan's.
+When he arrives, tray in hand, that confused-hurt look making me want to die, I'm deep in conversation with Maya about our upcoming match against Churchill.

 "Soph," Ethan says, standing at the edge of our table.

 "Hey."
-I keep my voice bright, friendly, distant.
-"How's your turkey sandwich?"
+Bright.
+Friendly.
+Distant.
+I hate myself.
+"How's your, um—" I gesture vaguely at his tray.

+"My lunch?"

+"Yeah, is it... good?"

 He blinks.
-"What?"

-"Your lunch.
-Is it good?"

-"I... haven't sat down yet."
+"I literally just got here."

 "Oh.
 Right."
+God, kill me.
 I turn back to Maya.
 "So you were saying about their singles player?"

-There's a long moment where I can feel Ethan just standing there, trying to figure out what's happening.
+There's this horrible moment where Ethan just stands there, trying to figure out what's happening.
 Then he takes the chair across from me instead of next to me.
-The table feels suddenly huge.
+The table suddenly feels huge, like we're on opposite continents.

-Jordan shoots me a look that says *what are you doing?* I give him one back that says *what you told me to*.
+Jordan shoots me a look that says *what the hell are you doing?* I give him one back that says *what you told me to*.

 Except Jordan didn't tell me to do this.
-He told me Ethan's parents were separating us.
-He didn't say I should help them do it.
+He told me Ethan's parents were planning something.
+He didn't say I should help them.

 That's all me.

-"So," Tyler Chen says—different Tyler, not hockey Tyler, this is Tyler-who's-in-our-study-group—"did everyone finish the calculus homework?
-Because that last problem destroyed me."
+"So," Tyler Chen says—different Tyler, not hockey Tyler, this is calc-class Tyler—"did everyone see that insane Leafs game last night?"

-The conversation shifts to derivatives and limits and the test on Friday.
-Safe, academic, normal.
-Ethan contributes like nothing's wrong, but I catch him watching me three times.
-Each time I look away first.
+The conversation shifts to hockey, which I tune out.
+Ethan contributes normally, but I catch him watching me three times.
+Each time I look away first, suddenly fascinated by my untouched sandwich.

 By the end of lunch, my stomach hurts and I haven't eaten anything.

-"Okay," Maya says as we're walking to our next class.
-"What the actual hell?"
+"Okay, what the actual fuck?"
+Maya says as we're walking to History.

-"What?"
+"Language," I say weakly.

-"Don't 'what' me.
+"Don't deflect.
 You're being weird with Ethan."

 "I'm not being weird."

 "Sophia.
 You sat between me and Jordan like we're human shields.
-You didn't look at him once during lunch.
-And I'm pretty sure you just accidentally agreed to help me organize a bake sale, which you hate doing."
+You asked about his lunch like you're an alien trying to understand human food.
+And I'm pretty sure you just agreed to help with the winter fundraiser, which you literally hate."

 I stop walking.
 "I did?"

 "See?
 Weird."
-Maya crosses her arms, her braids swinging as she faces me fully.
+Maya's braids swing as she faces me fully, hands on hips.
 "What happened?
 Did you guys fight?"

 "No."